 The very first Internet radio station to broadcast online was called “Radio HK“.
 It was created in February 1995 and was already broadcasting 24 hours a day like most of the current radio stations.
 Of course, the technology used then was different and more complex than the one that exists today.
 The Radio HK team used an audio conferencing software (CU-SeeMe) to broadcast the music from a CD that was running in a loop.
 Radio HK was then one of the first to adopt the RealAudio servers published by RealNetworks and its famous RealPlayer (major throwback to the 2000s).

-During the mid-2000s, the number of Internet radio station increased constantly.
+During the mid-2000s, the number of Internet radio stations increased constantly.
 More and more households got an ADSL connection and a handful of individuals took advantage of this new medium to address their communities on various topics (video games, news, music, etc.).
 The democratisation of this new format moved up a gear with existing FM radio stations, who saw this new channel as a way to accompany their listeners on new media.
 Over the years, other entities such as companies, the media or associations seized this medium to diversify themselves.

 The different types of Internet radio stations